cybercongress/cybercongress/site/content/post/game-of-links.md

 There are several ways to get tokens and several tools that you can use:

-- **Gifts**.
+- [Gifts](https://cyber.page/gift).
 There are 100 TEULs allocated as a gift to the Cosmos, Ethereum and Urbit communities.
-This is 42.9% of the `euler-5` Genesis supply (which is equivalent to the supply of `euler-6`).
-You can check your balance using the [cyber.page](https://cyber.page).
-Simply add your address to the cyber.page app to [check your balance](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#cyberpage).
+You can check your balance using the [cyber.page](https://cyber.page/gift).
+For example this is [a gift to Vitalik](https://etherscan.io/address/0xab5801a7d398351b8be11c439e05c5b3259aec9b).

-The gifting rules are defined in the [whitepaper](https://ipfs.io/ipfs/QmPjbx76LycfzSSWMcnni6YVvV3UNhTrYzyPMuiA9UQM3x).
-The gifting mechanism is implemented in the [launch kit](https://github.com/cybercongress/launch-kit) repo.
+- [Takeoff round](https://cyber.page/gol/takeoff).
+You can get tokens if you will participate in the takeoff donation round.
 - [Faucets](https://cybercongress.ai/how-to-get-eul-tokens-if-you-have-none/).
 We want to test the production of the auction app during GoL and this is a great opportunity for creating a faucet based on this app.
 You can obtain GoL tokens and claim EUL tokens to participate in the game.
 We expect a low price valuation for GOL, so you can fill your stake with Szhabos (1 millionth of an ETH) and uAtoms (1 millionth of an ATOM).

-- [Takeoff round](https://cyber.page/gol/takeoff).
-You can get tokens if you will participate in the takeoff donation round.
-There are 100 TEULs allocated to the participants during GoL.
-Those will be distributed at the end of the takeoff donation round and account for 42.9% of the Genesis supply.
-Therefore, their valuation should be much hotter towards the end.

 - [Be a validator](https://cybercongress.ai/docs/cyberd/run_validator/).
 You can get tokens via launching a validator node.
-The `euler-4` validators get 15 TEULs in `euler-5` and post `euler` networks, for their support of the network.

 > **!
 Important**